-deb http://www.debian-multimedia.org/ unstable main # YOU SHOULD ALSO KEEP a NORMAL DEBIAN (UNSTABLE/TESTING/STABLE) # SERVER LISTED HERE TO MEET SOME DEPENDENCIES
+deb http://www.debian-multimedia.org/ stable main # YOU SHOULD ALSO KEEP a NORMAL DEBIAN (UNSTABLE/TESTING/STABLE) # SERVER LISTED HERE TO MEET SOME DEPENDENCIESto your /etc/apt/sources.list file.
+Type

-apt-get install libdvdcss2That should do the trick!!!
-(By the way, thank the gods for this Debian server.
+apt-get update apt-get install libdvdcss2That should do the trick!!!
+(By the way, this Debian server is awesome.
 You can get a lot of "stuff" from there like Adobe Acrobat Reader, mplayer, lame (an mp3 encoder), dvdrip, and LOTS of other goodies.
 Check it out).

 Now you are NOT QUITE finished yet.
+UPDATE: the following is now bundled into a Debian package "w32codecs" on www.debian-multimedia.org too, so just apt-get it from there instead.
+I'll leave the next paragraph in for troubleshooting purposes.
 You need to install a bunch of CODECS (basically proprietary specifications for the millions of different crappy Windows formats out there).
 Go to the site http://www1.mplayerhq.hu/homepage/design7/codecs.html and grab either the "all" or the "essential" tarball.
 Unzip this junk into the directory /usr/lib/win32 (create it if it doesn't exist).
 Now, go ahead and load up "xine-ui" and go to Settings->Setup.
 In the "gui" tab make sure that the "Configuration experience level" option is set to "Master of the known universe".
 Then, go to the "decoder" tab and type the /usr/lib/win32 directories into both entries (Realplayer and Windows codecs).
 Hit Apply and off you go.
 By the way, let this be a lesson to everybody.
 When you are ripping a DVD (or CD or whatever), don't encode the result in proprietary garbage WE-OWN-YOU formats.
 Use the OpenSource formats!!!

 An important tip: If you don't like how the volume varies in a